Vincent-Maladiere/time_varying_survival_analysis/README.md

 Each dealer (a.k.a borrower) can ask for multiple loans, within the limit of their credit lines.
-From the moment loans are granted and the money transfered on dealers' accounts, **dealers have 149 days to reimburse**.
+From the moment loans are granted and the money transfered on dealers' accounts, **dealers have 149 days to reimburse, with a single payment** (the reimbursment is done in one shot, after the dealer receive the money from selling the car bought with the loan).
 Failing to reimburse a loan after the 149 days limit terminates the loan, with the reason **"Maturity reached"**.

 Additionally, dealers have to perform audits and checks, to prove the car they bought is still in the parking lot of their dealership.
 These audits are scheduled every